spinnylights/vulkan-notes/vulkan_notes.md

 dimensions describing some subsection of them.
-We also have a render pass, although the framebuffer is coupled to it a bit loosely—rather than being strongly associated with that particular render pass, the framebuffer is created as _comaptible with_ that render pass, and perhaps other sufficiently similar render passes.
+We also have a render pass, although the framebuffer is coupled to it a bit loosely—rather than being strongly associated with that particular render pass, the framebuffer is created as _compatible with_ that render pass, and perhaps other sufficiently similar render passes.